-C. Related Work
+2.2 Related work

 In data centers, the servers' utilization typically lies just between 10 and 50%.
 Thus, if the servers provide the maximum performance while running at full power a lot of energy is wasted.
-The general objective is to adjust the power consumption proportional to the requested performance [4].

-An overview over dynamic and static power consumption in CMOS devices is given in [5].
+The general objective is to adjust the power consumption proportional to the requested performance [1].
+Dynamic and static power consumption in CMOS devices is explained in [10].
 The most popular method to reduce power consumption consists of slowdown the chip's clock by means of DVFS.
 Unfortunately, the power savings of this technique are limited by the difference between maximum and static power of the chip.
-Due to the increasing leakage currents of chip level the efficiency of DVFS will be shortened unless the amount of static power cannot be reduced in the future [6].

-In order to achieve energy-proportional computing a shutdown of components like functional units, cores or even complete servers would be inevitable and several other authors report about significant energy savings by means of these techniques [7]-[9].
-Alternatively, reconfigurable application specific devices on the processor chip [10] and toggling between heterogeneous computing systems with different performance characteristics have been proposed [11].

-Several authors examine the consequences of the breakdown of Dennardian scaling [12].
+Due to the increasing leakage currents on chip level the efficiency of DVFS will diminish as the amount of static power cannot be reduced in the future [12].
+In order to achieve energy-proportional computing a shutdown of components like functional units or cores is necessary to achieve significant energy savings [3, 6, 8].
+Alternatively, reconfigurable application specific devices (ASIC) on the processor chip [14] and toggling between heterogeneous computing systems with different performance characteristics have been proposed [4].
+Several authors examine the consequences of the breakdown of Dennard scaling [5].
 The portion of a chip which can be switched at full frequency is dropping exponentially with each process generation due to power constraints.
-Large fractions have to be dark or dim [1], [13]-[17].
+Large fractions have to be dark (idle) or dim (underclocked), cf. e.g. [7, 13].
 Thus, both shutdown and slowdown techniques will be needed in the near future.

-All the shutdown techniques suffer from the overhead to reactive the components when the performance requirements continue to increase.
-This results in delays that will depend on the complexity of the switched off components [18].
+All shutdown techniques suffer from the overhead to reactivate the components when the performance requirements increase later on.
+This results in delays that will depend on the complexity of the switched off components [2].
 Moreover, the overhead can even increase the energy consumption.
-In [19] a strategy for avoiding those negative energy savings is presented.
+In [9] a strategy for avoiding those negative energy savings is presented.
 In this paper we investigate the interrelationship between core level and server level power management in the face of recent developments in CMOS devices such as growing importance of static power consumption at core level and diminishing importance of idle power at system level.

-III.
-DVFS AND POWER-DOWN
+3. DVFS AND POWER-DOWN